Cherry Rum Balls Recipe

 - Place on parchment lined baking sheet, cover with plastic wrap and refrigerate for at least 1 hour before serving.

 TO TOAST PECANS:

-Place pecans on baking sheet and toast them at the same time as the coconut.
-Bake for 8 - 10 minutes, or until fragrant.
+Place pecans on baking sheet and bake for 8 - 10 minutes, or until fragrant.

 *I use an 11 cup food processor and it fits everything in one batch.
 If your food processor is smaller, you will have to do it in two batches.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 94Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 65mgCarbohydrates: 15gFiber: 0gSugar: 11gProtein: 1g